gwensmu/smartcard-devtools/README.md

 An optional company name []:
 ```

 You, Jose, send the CSR to Amira.
 You've worked with Amira for many years, so while she didn't check the new employees driver's licence herself, she trusts that you did.
 She uses the CSR, the CA, and the password to the root key to generate a signed certificate for your new employee.
 Amira also sets a password on the private key.
 (In real life, where scripts are doing most of this, the end user may set their password.)
-Then, she creates a keystore, bundling the cert and the key together.
-Then she sends the keystore back with the password to Jose.
+Then, she creates a bundle, bundling the cert and the key together.
+Then she sends the bundle back with the password to Jose.

 ``` bash
 $ make crt